wp-plugins/microblog-poster/readme.txt

 **friendfeed.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/friendfeedhelp "FriendFeed help with screenshots.")

-Instead of the password, the friendfeed Api requires the remote key to let you post with it.
+Instead of the password, the friendfeed API requires the remote key to let you post with it.

     1. You can find your remote key associated with your account at this url: https://friendfeed.com/account/api (you need to be logged in).